fnanoia/fnanoia/README.md

 ## Francisco Nanoia

-I'm a Backend Developer
-and student of Cybersecurity.
-Currently focusing my work in
-programation, testing and
-maintenance of microservices for web applications.
+I’m a Full Stack developer specialized in Backend services and a Cybersecurity student, enjoying building and designing exceptional applications.
+Currently, focused on working with clean, tested and scalable solutions.
 I'm working in freelance development projects, and looking for a job in IT.

 ##### Backend Developer in [NoCountry](https://www.nocountry.tech/)